-Admission to the program is linked to a commitment by a Micro faculty member to mentor the student and assure adequate support for the student to successfully complete his/her degree.
-Therefore Micro students have the advantage of a designated graduate advisor from the outset.
+Admission to the program is linked to a commitment by a Microbiology faculty member to mentor the student and assure adequate support for the student to successfully complete the degree.
+Therefore, Microbiology graduate students have the advantage of a designated graduate advisor from the outset.
 Limited numbers of Graduate Assistantships are available through the School of Animal and Comparative Biomedical Sciences.

 The School of Animal and Comparative Biomedical Sciences (ACBS) brings together animal scientists, veterinarians, microbiologists and others to offer the strongest possible programs in research, education and outreach.
 This school was formed in order to offer more integrated research and educational opportunities in the animal and biomedical sciences.

 College of Agriculture & Life Sciences